espressif/esp-idf/docs/en/api-guides/app_trace.rst

 How to use this library
 -----------------------

-This library provides API for transferring arbitrary data between host and ESP32.
+This library provides API for transferring arbitrary data between host and {IDF_TARGET_NAME}.
 When enabled in menuconfig target application tracing module is initialized automatically at the system startup, so all what the user needs to do is to call corresponding API to send, receive or flush the data.

 .. _app_trace-application-specific-tracing: